vikramiiitm/chatgpt_server_nodejs/readme.md

 # **ChatGPT Server NodeJs**

 ## This projects aims to migrate the [chatgpt-ui-server](https://github.com/WongSaang/chatgpt-ui-server) from Django to NodeJs and Firebase
+## It will have additional features, like multiple users can share one chat etc.

 ## Install the required packages
 ```node